Expat Exchange

 When we asked people what advice they would give someone preparing to move to Princeton, they said:

 "Princeton is a great place to retire for those looking for a peaceful and safe environment.
 It is a small town with a population of around 30,000 people, and is located in central New Jersey.
 The town is known for its excellent schools, vibrant cultural scene, and access to major cities like New York and Philadelphia.
 Expats should be aware that the cost of living in Princeton is higher than the national average, and housing prices can be quite expensive.
-Additionally, the town is known for its cold winters, so those looking to retire in Princeton should be prepared for the cold weather," remarked one expat living in Princeton, the United States.
+Additionally, the town is known for its cold winters, so those looking to retire in Princeton should be prepared for the cold weather," explained one expat living in Princeton, the United States.

 What do I need to know before moving to Princeton?